EricZimmerman/KapeFiles/README.md

 # Downloading KapeFiles for KAPE

-To download the latest files, click the "Sync with Github" button in gkape.exe or run `kape.exe --sync`
+To download the latest files, click the "Sync with GitHub" button in gkape.exe or run `kape.exe --sync`

 # Contributing